 The Ardens formularies are all based upon national prescribing guidelines.

-With Ardens Pro the formularies can be localised so that they reflect local guidelines.
+With Ardens Pro certain formularies can be localised so that they reflect local guidelines.
 The CCG and/or GP Practice just need to inform Ardens of any specific changes to the existing Ardens formularies.
-These updates will then be reviewed by our Pharmacist and Clinical Team who all follow a Clinical Governance process.
-Users can submit change requests in whatever format is easiest for them which can be either via a change request form, by email or by spreadsheet.
+These updates will then be reviewed by our Clinical Pharmacist and Clinical Team who all follow a Clinical Governance process.
+Users can submit change requests in whatever format is easiest for them which can be either via a change request form, by email or by spread sheet.

-Three different methods of localisation are used depending on the formulary and extent of changes request different method of loculation are appropriate:
+Three different methods of localisation are used depending on the formulary and extent of changes request different method of localisation are appropriate:

-Formularies that are localised like this include: Asthma, COPD, Diabetes and Cardiovascular Disease Formularies
+Formularies that are localised like this include: Asthma, COPD and Diabetes.

 This method is used when there are large differences between CCGs on the guidance given.
 A good example of this would be End of Life formularies.
 Different CCGs use a variety of different doses and regimes.
 With this method of localisation, a protocol runs in the background when launching the formulary to display the correct version of the formulary for your practice.
 If no local version of the formulary exists a national formulary will be displayed.